47roms16/space-tourism-website/README.md

 ## Built with React and TypeScript

 This project was built using React and TypeScript.
 I wrote the codes for layout, UI, and implemented the functionality based on the design and data provided by Frontend Mentor.
 The data (destinations, crew, and technology) and the design inspiration were given as part of the challenge, but the code and components were all created from scratch.
+I also added UI for /destination and /crew instead of empty page.

 ## 🚀 Key Highlights

-- React + TypeScript + React Router
+- React + TypeScript + React Router + React Three Fiber
 - Data loading with `createBrowserRouter` and route loaders
 - Dynamic routing (`/destinations/:planet`)
 - Fully responsive layout